-- 7. Rotate the tether strap clip as shown - 8.
-Adjust the front right-hand passenger seat to the full rearward position. - 9.
-Refer to the instructions in this section under Installing child safety seats in combination lap and shoulder belt seating positions to secure the child safety seat - 10.
+- 4. Refer to the instructions in this section under installing child safety seats in combination lap and shoulder belt seating positions to secure the child safety seat. - 5.
 Tighten the child safety seat tether strap according to the manufacturer's instructions.

-For additional important safety information on the proper use of seatbelts, child seats and infant seats, please read the entire Seating and safety restraints chapter in this owner's guide.
+For additional important safety information on the proper use of seat belts, child seats and infant seats, please read the entire Seating and Safety Restraints chapter in this Owner's Guide.